-- They are having significant difficulty with their learning and are making far less progress than would be expected. - They have a specific learning difficulty, for example dyslexia. - They have emotional or mental health difficulties. - They have difficulties with social communication and interaction. - They have sensory and/or physical needs, for example a hearing impairment.
+- They are having significant difficulty with their learning and are making far less progress than would be expected. - They have a specific learning difficulty, for example dyslexia. - They have emotional or mental health difficulties. - They have difficulties with social communication and interaction. - They have sensory and/or physical needs, for example a visual or hearing impairment.

 At South Gosforth First School we strive to meet the needs of all the children in our care.
 Every child has a right to access a broad, balanced and differentiated curriculum.
 We aim to ensure that all children reach their full potential, taking care to differentiate for their individual needs.
-We strive to help children build on their confidence and self esteem thus helping them to realise the important contribution they can make to their own learning, to the school community and eventually to the wider community.
+We strive to help children build on their confidence and self esteem, thus helping them to realise the important contribution they can make to their own learning, to the school community and eventually to the wider community.
 For all pupils at South Gosforth First School who have an additional need:

-- We use a 'My SEN Support Plan' which clearly state the pupil's area(s) of need, their targets and the provision and resources to be implemented to support them in meeting the targets set for them. - We involve the pupil, parents or carers and key staff members in the writing, implementing and reviewing of 'My SEN Support Plans'. - We deliver high quality teaching, differentiating the curriculum and our resources to meet the needs of individual pupils and to promote pupil progress. - We seek support and advice from a range of outside agencies to ensure barriers to success are fully identified and responded to. - We operate a graduated response based upon need; assess, plan, do, review which is monitored by the SENDco. - All school-related activities are evaluated in terms of their positive impact on the learning success and inclusion of pupils with SEND. - We use strategies to reduce anxiety/ promote emotional well-being. - We ensure that our school activities and trips are accessible to all our SEND pupils. - Support staff are placed where they are needed throughout the school to ensure pupil progress and independence. - All staff have completed and continue to receive, on-going training in relation to meeting pupils' needs in the classroom. - Support is offered to families and they are signposted to services and organisations which may offer appropriate support or advice via the Newcastle Local Offer. - We offer support to all pupils and parents during all periods of transition. - We liaise closely with other schools at transition times to ensure that SEND pupil information is clearly communicated so that the move to the next school is as smooth as possible. - We work in partnership with parents and carers to meet the needs of individual pupils.
+- We discuss identified areas of need with parents, before agreeing support. - We use a 'My SEND Support Plan' which clearly state the pupil's area(s) of need, their targets and the provision and resources to be implemented to support them in meeting the targets set for them. - We involve the pupil, parents or carers and key staff members in the writing, implementing and reviewing of 'My SEND Support Plans', with meetings that take place termly. - We deliver high quality teaching, differentiating the curriculum and our resources to meet the needs of individual pupils and to promote pupil progress. - We seek support and advice from a range of outside agencies to ensure barriers to learning are fully identified and responded to. - We operate a graduated response based upon need; assess, plan, do, review which is monitored by the SENDco. - All school-related activities are evaluated and take into consideration inclusion and accessibility for SEND pupils. - We use strategies to reduce anxiety and promote emotional well-being. - We ensure that our school activities and trips are accessible to all our SEND pupils, carrying out risk assessments and considering accessibility for all. - Teachers, support staff and academic mentors provide additional support when additional needs and intervention are identified. - All staff continue to receive on-going training in relation to meeting pupils' needs in the classroom. - Support is offered to families and they are signposted to services and organisations which may offer appropriate support or advice via the Newcastle Local Offer. - We offer support to all pupils and parents during all periods of transition. - We liaise closely with other schools at transition times to ensure that SEND pupil information is clearly communicated so that the move to the next school is as smooth as possible. - We work in partnership with parents and carers to meet the needs of individual pupils, including through invitations to 'Inclusion Coffee Mornings' where experiences and questions can be shared and discussed.